No. 12 Sooners win 6th B12 title in row, 27-21 over Iowa St

 EARLY EXIT

-Young, who in the October matchup had a game-clinching interception in the end zone with a minute left, was ejected only 33 seconds into the championship game after his targeting penalty.
+Young, who in the October matchup had a clinching interception in the end zone with a minute left, was ejected only 33 seconds into the championship game after his targeting penalty.
 An official heard on an open mic explaining the call to Campbell said the receiver Young hit was defenseless, to which the coach responded with an expletive.

 UP NEXT